-- b.
-This permit may be reopened to require whole effluent toxicity limits, chemical specific effluent limits, additional testing, and/or other appropriate actions to address toxicity. - c.
-This permit does not establish requirements to automatically increase the WET testing frequency after a test failure, or to begin a toxicity reduction evaluation (TRE).
-However, upon failure of a WET test, the permittee must report the test results to EPA, in writing, within 5 business days of notification of the test failure.
-EPA will review the test results and determine the appropriate action necessary, if any.
+- The NOEC (No Observed Lethal Effect Concentration) is defined as the greatest effluent dilution at and below which lethality that is statistically different from the control (0% effluent) at the 95% confidence level does not occur.
+Acute test failure is defined as a demonstration of a statistically significant lethal effect at test completion to a test species at or below the critical dilution. - This permit may be reopened to require whole effluent toxicity limits. chemical specific effluent limits, additional testing, and/or other appropriate actions to address toxicity. - Test failure is defined as a demonstration of statistically significant lethal effects to a test species at or below the effluent critical dilution. - This permit does not establish requirements to automatically increase the e.
+WET testing frequency after a test failure, or to begin a toxicity reduction evaluation (TRE) in the event of multiple test failures.
+However, upon failure of any WET test, the permittee must report the test results to NMED, Surface Water Quality Bureau, in writing, within 5 business days of notification the test failure.
+NMED will review the test results and determine the appropriate action necessary, if any.